Vaughan Mills: History

 In January 2013, plans were announced for an expansion of 150,000 square feet and 50 new stores to the mall, which opened in late 2014.
 On March 17, 2016, Saks Off 5th opened a 32000 sqft store in the mall.

+The store is expected to close in June 2025.

 StyleSense and NASCAR Speedpark were closed in early 2012.
 They have been replaced by Calvin Klein and Legoland Discovery Centre.

-In 2018, Japanese retailer Uniqlo announced an expansion to open four new locations in malls, including Vaughan Mills, which opened on September 28, 2018, in the former HR2 location.
+In 2018, Japanese retailer Uniqlo announced an expansion to open four new locations in malls, including Vaughan Mills, which opened on September 28, 2018, in the former HR2 location (which had opened in 2013).

+Name

+The mall was named following a trend by one of the real estate companies involved, The Mills Corporation, who named their "Landmark" mall developments ending in "Mills", hence "Vaughan Mills" was used for the mall name.

+The local origins of the name "Vaughan Mills" can be traced back to the location of a saw mill built near a farm on the main branch of the Humber River on Lot 12, Concession 8 in the 1830's, up the river from Woodbridge.
+A grist mill was later added to the site.
+This area was known as "Vaughan Mills" in historical maps and was located around where the present-day Vaughan Mills Road crosses the Humber River in the west end of the city, a notable distance away from the today's shopping mall complex.
+The farm and surrounding lands were redeveloped into residential housing in the 1990's.